Title: | Minimalist Async Evaluation Framework for R |

 will be an

-the ‘mirai’ has been aborted and the value not retrieved - but any
+‘mirai’ has been aborted and the value not retrieved - but any ongoing

-ongoing evaluation in the daemon process will continue to completion and
+evaluation in the daemon process will continue to completion and is not

 Invisible NULL.